-The answers to this question are subject to bias, especially if men are aware that their attitudes or behaviors deviate from socially accepted responses.
+The answers to this question are subject to courtesy bias, especially if men are aware that their attitudes or behaviors deviate from socially accepted responses.
 They may try to respond in a way they expect will please the interviewer, so it is best if the interviewer asks this question in a neutral, matter-of-fact way.
 An alternative approach is to interview women about their spouses’ and partners’ attitudes and behaviors regarding modern FP.
-However, such accounts may be biased if the women know that the men participate in male-focused activities and anticipate changes in their behavior.
+However, such accounts may also be biased if the women know that the men participate in male-focused activities and anticipate changes in their behavior.

 There may be differences in men’s support for the various kinds of modern FP methods.
 For example, men may be more supportive of their partners’ using an IUD than hormonal methods or sterilization, or men may support their own use of condoms by not vasectomy.
 Disaggregation by the different types of modern FP methods will allow examination of these differences.

 Performance Monitoring and Accountability 2020. (n.d.).
 Glossary of family planning indicators [Adaptation].
 Retrieved from https://www.pmadata.org/glossary-family-planning-indicators